tychonievich/archimedes/README.md

 -  `not-submittable-message`: if set, message to show on the index of assignments if this assignment has no `files` to submit.
 Default is "not submittable online".

+-  `link-description`: text to display on writeup link.
+Default is "Task description".

 ## `coursegrade.json`